teuk/mediabot_v3/docs/PLUGIN_ARCHITECTURE.md

 callback failures.
 It stores fingerprints rather than exception text, resets per-resource streaks after success and disappears with the loaded instance;
 it does not quarantine or reset anything.
+MB752 adds the separately gated action that evidence can inform: an Owner may isolate one manifest-declared command, event, job or HTTP callback on one channel.
+Late guards contain queued work while unrelated resources continue.
+The action is never threshold-driven, never persistent and never clears the separate failure ledger.

 Discovery reads manifests without loading entrypoints.
 Loading is explicit and leaves the package disabled.
 Enabling separately invokes `start`, while disable